HuoShan-Corleone/MiniFlow/README.md

 # MiniFlow
-you'll gain a understanding of differentiable graphs
+you'll gain a understanding of differentiable graphs and backpropagation